 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 CAASPP Math Performance 39.24% met or exceeded standards on the 2018-2019 CAASPP for Math.
 18.75% of 8th grade students met or exceeded standards on the 2020-2021 CAASPP for Math.
-During 2021-2022 just 34.19% of students scored proficient or better in math.
+During 2021-2022 just 33.8% of students scored proficient or better in math.
 The result indicates a need to continue our focus on math instruction and achievement.
-45% of students achieving at the level of standards met or exceed on the Math CAASPP assessment.
+43.8% of students achieving at the level of standards met or exceed on the Math CAASPP assessment.
 District MAPS Summative Mathematics Assessment 40.3% of students in 1st - 8th grade met their Growth Projection in Math on the 2020-21 fall to spring administration.
 70.1% of students in 1st - 8th grade met their Growth Projection in Math on the 2021-22 fall to spring administration.
 65% of students in 1st - 8th grade met their Growth Projection in Math on the 2022-23 fall to spring administration.
-49% of students in 1st - 8th grade will meet their Growth Projection in Math on the fall to spring administration.
+70% of students in 1st - 8th grade will meet their Growth Projection in Math on the fall to spring administration.
 Appropriately Credentialed and Assigned Teachers 100% of teachers are appropriately credentialed and assigned as evidenced by Williams reporting and documentation.
 100% 90% during 2022- 2023.
 We have one teacher participating in a Teacher Intern program.
-Maintain 100% Implementation of Academic Performance and Content Standards as Evidenced by Grade Level Instructional Timelines District ensures standards aligned instructional materials and supplies in 100% of classrooms as evidenced by grade level instructional timelines.
-100% 100% Maintain 100% Sufficient Instructional Materials and Supplies as Measured by Board Resolution of Material Sufficiency and supplies in 100% 100% 100% Maintain 100%.
+100% of our teachers will be fully credentialed and working in their authorized area of study.
+Implementation of Academic Performance and Content Standards as Evidenced by Grade Level Instructional Timelines District ensures standards aligned instructional materials and supplies in 100% of classrooms as evidenced by grade level instructional timelines.
+100% 100% Maintain 100% Sufficient Instructional Materials and Supplies as Measured by Board Resolution of Material Sufficiency and supplies in 100% 100% 100% Maintain 100%

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 measured by board resolution of material sufficiency.
 Quarterly Student Progress Report and Semester Report Cards 100% of teachers provide quarterly student progress reports and semester report cards.
-100% 100% Maintain 100%.
-Online Math Software Usage 70% of students utilize the recommended usage minutes for mathematics programs.
-Program Total time Next Gen Math 517 hrs 12min Imagine Math Facts 43 hrs 35min Imagine Math 31 hrs 48min My Path 101 hrs 30minProgram Due to staff turnover and many different programs being used by students in inconsistent ways, the recommended usage for each program was not clear.
+100% 100% Maintain 100% Online Math Software Usage 70% of students utilize the recommended usage minutes for mathematics programs.
+Program Total time Next Gen Math: N/A Imagine Math Facts: 734.4 hours Imagine Math: 526.26 hours My Path Math: 1,646.76 hours Program Total time Next Gen Math 517 hrs 12min Imagine Math Facts 43 hrs 35min Imagine Math 31 hrs 48min My Path 101 hrs 30minProgram Due to staff turnover and many different programs being used by students in inconsistent ways, the recommended usage for each program was not clear.
 We are switching to iReady next year in order to streamline our data and monitor student growth more accurately.
-Program Total time Next Gen Math: N/A Imagine Math Facts: 734.4 hours Imagine Math: 526.26 hours My Path Math: 1,646.76 hours Maintain 70%.
+70% students utilize the recommended usage minutes iReady.